Education Research Current Organisation and Cooperation NL

 The Dutch “Modern Migration Policy Act” allows Vrije Universiteit Amsterdam to apply for your visa and/or residence permit.
 With this right also come certain responsibilities such as the Satisfactory Academic Progress check and the annual proof of financial means check.

-VU Amsterdam is obligated to check annually whether you still have sufficient funds to cover your stay in the Netherlands.
+VU Amsterdam is obliged to check annually whether you still have sufficient funds to cover your stay in the Netherlands.
 This check only entails that you certify that you still have sufficient funds by completing this Income Statement.
 We will not request any supporting documents.
 You will be informed by email when the check is due.

 • Work and internships